-Employment Tribunals hear employment disputes that have not been resolved in the workplace and their decision is legally binding.
+Employment Tribunals hear employment disputes which have not been resolved in the workplace.
+Their decision is legally binding.

 Employees can take a claim to an ET for any of the reasons listed below.
 Employment Tribunals in Northern Ireland are still called Industrial Tribunals.
 Workers and Freelancers have more limited circumstances to make a claim – we detail these below.

 Employment Tribunal judgments are rarely made freely available to the public, however The Ministry of Justice launched a new online database in February 2017, which you can access here, meaning that in future, employment tribunal decisions from England, Scotland and Wales will be easily searchable.
 In addition, those proceedings that are ‘dismissed’ and don’t get to Tribunal, or are withdrawn on settlement via Acas (with a COT3 form) are also included in the database.
 Initially the database only contained about 150 decisions dating back to 2015.
 However, it is expected that all decisions will be added in the future.

 Concerns have been raised about the effect of the new system – employers who have lost or settled claims will find that information is easily available for anyone to see, and database searches could become part of some employers’ and recruiters recruitment and screening processes…..
 Employers are warned against using the database for this in case they risk claims for compensation because of discrimination, victimisation, whistle-blowing or black-listing.

 The higher courts and the Employment Appeal Tribunal usually have details published on the BAILII website.
 However, there is an Employment Tribunals service which may be able to help you get the information you want if it is not available on the database.
 More details are here.